 “February is American Heart Month.
-Did you know that untreated sleep apnea is associated with high blood pressure, heart failure, arrhythmia and even stroke!
-Check out the this article from our clinic #Heart.Org for more info. #SLENT #HeartHealth #Snoring #OSA” —-Jon Sorrel, MD ENT Specialist at SLENT.
+Did you know that untreated sleep apnea is associated with high blood pressure, heart failure, arrhythmia, and even stroke!
+Check out this article from our clinic #Heart.Org for more info. #SLENT #HeartHealth #Snoring #OSA” —-Jon Sorrel, MD ENT Specialist at SLENT.

-- Chronic sleep apnea on the other hand, causes frequent disruptions of the body and mind.
-This leads to head aches, depression, anxiety, irritability, increased blood pressure and particularly the right sides of the heart having a thickening, increased heart rate, unexplained weght gain, gastro-reflux disease, of course snoring, and finally the call sign of sleep apnea and one of the first signs for a diagnosis… daytime somnolence ( daytime sleepiness every day).
-We are not just talking about a simple falling asleep at work or other occasions.
-We are talking you could be mid stream talking to a person and simple fall asleep.
+- Chronic sleep apnea, on the other hand, causes frequent disruptions of the body and mind.
+This leads to headaches, depression, anxiety, irritability, increased blood pressure and particularly the right sides of the heart having a thickening, increased heart rate, unexplained weight gain, gastro-reflux disease, of course snoring, and finally the call sign of sleep apnea and one of the first signs for a diagnosis… daytime somnolence ( daytime sleepiness every day).
+We are not just talking about a simple falling asleep at work or on other occasions.
+We are talking you could be midstream talking to a person and simply fall asleep.

 - Also during apnea, a person might wake up on average, 5-30 times.
-The brain must have sleep in order to initiate healing, memory saving mechanisms, and a host of other tasks that are necessary to keep the complex systems of the human functioning properly.
-It is known that the repeated hypoxic events , IS a cause of for Alzheimers.
-A person may go years and years without a full nights rest and seem to have noticeable decline in memory and tasks seem to be difficult.
+The brain must have slept in order to initiate healing, memory saving mechanisms, and a host of other tasks that are necessary to keep the complex systems of the human functioning properly.
+It is known that repeated hypoxic events, IS a cause of Alzheimer's.
+A person may go years and years without a full night's rest and seem to have a noticeable decline in memory and tasks seem to be difficult.

 - II.
 Central sleep apnea (CSA) or central sleep apnea syndrome (CSAS) is the other form of sleep apnea that is less prevalent than OSA.
-It is where there is a n issue of signalling respirations from the central nervous system.
+It is where there is an issue of signaling respirations from the central nervous system.
 It is usually an anatomical problem or a nervous system deficit.

 So how can you get diagnosed?
 The most common way is to ask your doctor and you will probably be sent to have a sleep study.
 Sleep studies are often difficult to schedule due to having to leave the comfort of your own home for one night to sleep in a foreign place and bed overnight whereupon, a technician watches you attempt to go to sleep.